raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Jupyter_Notebook/Labs/Lab_Juypter_Notebook.md

 + Write a function that takes input for their holidays preference.
 This can be one question or multiple questions to understand this person's preferences.
 Make sure you test it yourself.
 + Add a photo or screenshot of the holiday destination
 + Add bullet points of the top 3 things that the person likes to do  at this destination.
++ add relevant annotations to explain any function  you have used

+### Optional
 + Try to make the text colorful, bold or italic.
 + Add a link to a youtube video of the destination.
-+ add relevant annotations to explain any function or module you have used

-### Optional
 + create an navigable index at the top of your jupyter notebook
 + Add titles to all sections you have created, and then create hyperlinks from the elements of the index to their corresponding section title.
 + using Jupyter Notebook Slides, try to present your solution in the slides format.